solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 ```

 The `sendAndConfirm` method is what takes care of signing our transaction and sending
 it.
-It also provides other options to set pre-flight checks and our desired commitment
+It also provides available options such as setting pre-flight checks and our desired
-for the transaction, which defaults to `confirmed` if not provided.
+commitment level for the transaction, which defaults to `confirmed` if not provided.

 This method returns an object containing the transaction signature and a result.
 The
 result object contains the outcome of our transaction.
 If successful, the `err` inside